SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/07-EvaluatorMessageAndArg.md

 ```

-We then finish our setup by extending `CHInterpretable` to support delegating to a collaborator object.
+We then finish our setup by extending `CInterpretable` to support delegating to a collaborator object.
-We add a `collaborator` instance variable to the class `CHInterpretable` with its companion accessors.
+We add a `collaborator` instance variable to the class `CInterpretable` with its companion accessors.
 This way we will be able to test that the correct object is set and passed around in the example.

 ```
-Object << #CHInterpretable
+Object << #CInterpretable
 	slots: { #x . #collaborator };
-	package: 'Champollion-Core'
+	package: 'Champollion'

 CInterpretable >> collaborator
 	^ collaborator